Money Wellness

 Child benefit is included in the benefit cap.
 If you’re close to your limit (this will depend on your situation and where you live), your child benefit may be capped.
 Not everyone is subject to the benefit cap though.

 It is up to the government whether it raises child benefit in line with inflation.
-The Treasury has confirmed that payments for 2024/25 will rise in line with the September 2023 Consumer Price Index inflation figure of 6.7%.
+For the 2025/26 tax year, rates have been increased.